galacticcouncil/hydration-docs/docs/start_validating.md

 After clicking the Stash button, you should see the bonding preferences with four editable fields:
 * _stash account_: the account holding the majority of your HDX.
 Make sure that you have more HDX than you want to stake in order to cover the transaction fees;
 * _controller account_: this account should hold a smaller portion of HDX needed to cover fees associated with starting and stopping a validator;
-* _value bonded_: Amount of HDX you are bonding;
+* _value bonded_: the amount of HDX you are bonding;
-* _payment destination_: the account where the rewards from validating will be sent.
+* _payment destination_: the account to which the validating rewards will be sent.

 :::note

-For security reasons, it is not recommended that the Stash account and the Controller account are the same.
+For security reasons, it is not recommended to have the same Stash and Controller accounts.
 However, since transfers are disabled on Snakenet, it is currently not possible to use separate accounts.
-We highly recommend that you switch to separate Stash / Controller accounts as soon as this becomes possible in future.
+We highly recommend that you switch to separate Stash and Controller accounts as soon as this becomes possible in future.

 :::